clentafrica/hacktoberfest/README.md

 ## Why Should You Contribute?

-- We’re **beginner-friendly**—offering tutorials and guidance to help you get started.
+- We’re **beginner-friendly**
 - Gain valuable experience by contributing to a **live, real-world open-source project**.
-- **Collaborate** with a diverse and welcoming community while honing your skills in Python, React, and more.
+- **Collaborate** with a diverse and welcoming community while honing your skills in code and no-code contributions.
 - Your contributions will have a **direct impact** on the environment.

 ---